BrentGrammer/PROGNOTES/GoLang/Interfaces.md

 ### Using Interfaces

 - Use interfaces to use structs more generically
+    - The interface{} type in Go is a special type that can hold values of any type.
+Similar to "any" in TypeScript
 - Interfaces ONLY allow definition of methods, not properties/fields!

 ```go